tanzhengo/AAE6102_Assignment1/README.md

 ### 1.1 Signal preprocessing
 Resampling:

--If the sampling rate is too high, the function will resample the signal to speed up the acquisition process.
+- If the sampling rate is too high, the function will resample the signal to speed up the acquisition process.
--The signal is converted to a lower sampling rate through bandpass filtering and downsampling.
+- The signal is converted to a lower sampling rate through bandpass filtering and downsampling.
--The resampled signal will `update settings.samplingFreq` and `settings.IF`.
+- The resampled signal will `update settings.samplingFreq` and `settings.IF`.

 Signal segmentation:

--The input signal is divided into two 1 ms signal segments `signal1` and `signal2` for subsequent correlation operations.
+- The input signal is divided into two 1 ms signal segments `signal1` and `signal2` for subsequent correlation operations.
--Calculate the zero-mean version of the signal `signal0DC` to remove the DC component.
+- Calculate the zero-mean version of the signal `signal0DC` to remove the DC component.

 ### 1.2 Initialization parameters
 Calculate the number of sampling points `samplesPerCode` for each pseudo-random code (C/A code).